The School-Based Allergy, Asthma and Anaphylaxis Management Program™: Comprehensive Asthma Educational Resources

 H.R.
 2468, the School-Based Allergies and Asthma Management Program Act became law to enhance the safety of students with allergies and asthma in the school setting.
 First introduced in support of the AAAAI’s SA3MPRO™ by Majority Leader Steny Hoyer (D-MD) and Representative Phil Roe, MD (R-TN), its passage reflects the efforts of many dedicated physicians and patient advocates who urged its passage.

 The measure requires that the Department of Health and Human Services [HHS] award grants first to those states which ensure a school nurse or other trained personnel is available on the premises, and that students diagnosed with allergies and asthma are identified and have an individualized action plan and coordinated support system.
 The AAAAI will work with HHS and the Centers for Disease Control and Prevention (CDC) to implement this framework.

 Improving health and school-related outcomes for children with asthma requires the use of school-based partnerships that focus on integrated care coordination amongst families, clinicians and school nurses.

-For asthma care, the SA3MPROTM advocates four components to integrate schools, and specifically school nurses, within the asthma care team.
+For asthma care, the School-Based Allergy, Asthma and Anaphylaxis Management Program (SA3MPROTM) advocates four components to integrate schools, and specifically school nurses, within the asthma care team.
 These components are:

 1. The creation of a Circle of Support amongst the families, clinicians and schools nurses centered around the child with asthma.